-- Together with a group of industry leaders, Advancing San Diego (ASD) designated Preferred Providers in Manufacturing and Healthcare, and released talent demand reports for the local Healthcare and Life Sciences industries.
+- Together with a group of industry leaders, Advancing San Diego (ASD) designated Preferred Providers in Manufacturing, Cybersecurity, and Healthcare, and released talent demand reports for the local Healthcare and Life Sciences industries.
 To help students build meaningful careers in local, high-demand jobs, ASD hosted its virtual Career Exploration Day and welcomed its Business and Manufacturing cohorts, pairing 48 student interns with 25 small companies.

 A competitive region is an affordable and accessible one.
 The 2030 inclusive growth goals require the region to create 75,000 newly thriving households.
 In 2021, EDC contributed to this goal by providing objective analysis of emerging trends, emphasizing the need for an inclusive economic recovery from the pandemic, and facilitating public private partnerships that increase regional sustainability, affordability, and competitiveness.